kmnthecoder/waveC8/README.md

 Delay is how fast the emulator runs, anywhere from 1-3 is a good value depending on the game.

 Filepath is the path of the file in which you want to open.

-If you want to compile, you'll need the SDL2 library.

 # Keys
 Keys are mapped to: